Course Outline

 Blended learning

-Learning materials – You are required to engage and interact with asynchronous materials and activities accessed through Canvas modules, course readings, and required texts.
+Learning materials – You are required to engage and interact with asynchronous materials and activities accessed through Canvas modules and course readings.
 2hrs Week 1 9 times

 Tutorial/Workshop 1 – Tutorials are face-to-face.
 Weekly online materials and activities will be provided for your attention.
 2hrs Week 1 10 times